About the Foundation

 2014

 The Lee and Penny Anderson Defenders Lodge opens in May.
 The facility provides home and respite to Veterans and their families undergoing outpatient treatment at the Palo Alto, California, VA Medical Center.
-The lodge is a $17 million public-private partnership between the Foundation and the U.S. Department of Veterans Affairs.
+The lodge is a $17 million public-private partnership between The PenFed Foundation and the U.S. Department of Veterans Affairs.

 Watch Video